SF Icons: Lombard Street

 - Cable car: The Hyde Street cable car will drop you off at the top of the curvy part of the street.
 Also, The Powell-Mason cable car stops at Lombard St. and Columbus Ave.

 - Car: Note that the curvy portion of Lombard Street only runs one way, towards the east.
 To drive, you’ll want to come to this street from Van Ness Ave., turning east on Lombard St. Experienced drivers only!
+And be sure to Park Smart if you're getting out and exploring the neighborhood.

 Did You Know?